 Atlantic Assembly 2023 – Unity & Resolve

 This year’s Assembly will center itself around the resolve in trans-Atlantic cooperation of the past year.
 Through an interactive program, the Young Atlantic Association introduces you to this new resolve.
-Further, the Atlantic Assembly aims to go beyond the military domain to discuss new security threats, such as climate-change, right-wing extremism and the securitization of space.
+Further, the Atlantic Assembly aims to go beyond the military domain to discuss new security threats, such as climate-change, right-wing extremism and the western support for Ukraine.

 No earlier than 08:00 in the morning on Saturday, volunteers and board members of the Young Atlantic Association gathered to finalize the setup at the venue Museum Sound & Vision The Hague, whilst simultaneously welcoming our first partner organizations: TNO, Defensity College and Goldsworthy, Stolk & Associates.
 These partners hosted two serious games during our morning program, consisting of exercises where students and young professionals took part in a scenario requiring them to make strategic choices for the organization or nation they were responsible for.
 We officially kicked off at 9:00 in the morning when the participants arrived.